AnushkaModak/CREDIT_CARD_FINANCIAL_DATA/README.md

 ### Project Brief – Credit Card Dashboard

 This project focuses on analyzing credit card transactions and customer behavior using Power BI.
-The dashboard provides a 360° view of both transaction-level insights (Page 2) and customer-level insights (Page 3), enabling better decision-making for financial institutions.
+The dashboard is fully interactive, allowing users to explore revenue trends, customer demographics, and transaction insights dynamically through filters and drill-downs.

 #### The goal was to identify: